 Chris Hansen.
 Repelled by the insanity of the Vietnam War, and compelled to avoid taking a role in it, I avoided the draft with student and occupational deferments, and became active in peace demonstrations and the alternative “national service” of VISTA, part of the “War on Poverty”.
 Much of my working life involved community organizing and human services jobs in support of community mental health and services for the elderly and people with disabilities; then I spent my last paid years as a carpenter before retiring in 2010.

-Amy Antonucci has been involved in activism, agriculture, and the arts in Seacoast NH for 30 years.
+Amy Antonucci, Co-Chair has been involved in activism, agriculture, and the arts in Seacoast NH for 30 years.
 After receiving her B.A. in Women’s Studies at UNH Durham, she has worked on issues of environmental health, sustainable agriculture, human rights and peace.

 Dr. Whitney Howarth is a professor of history, specializing in modern world history and the history of India, at Plymouth State University.
 She’s been teaching about colonialism, nationalism, empire, and the various ways humans have resisted systems of oppression and injustice for over two decades.
 She holds a B.A. in history from Moravian College (1995), an M.A.
 (1998) and Ph.D.
 (2004) in World History from Northeastern University.

-John Lamperti, Chair See above.
-John is also a member of the NH Peace Action Education Fund Board
+Jeremy Love, Chair See above, Jeremy is also a member of the NH Peace Action Education Fund Board (Term: 2021-2023)

 Janet Simmon.
 Janet’s initiation into activism was with a college group called Stop Atomic Bombs.
 Another early experience, teaching and creating adaptations for people with disabilities, has always been woven into her professional and volunteer activities.
 Janet worked with DC group Partners for Peace, led church studies for peace, taught classes on Palestine/Israel and participated in her first major peace rally in DC in 1988.

-Chris Marion See above, Chris is also a member of the NH Peace Action Education Fund Board
+William Maddocks, Treasurer.
+See above, Bill is also Treasurer of the NH Peace Action Education Fund Board (Term: 2022-2024)